Megan Gustafson

-Megan Gustafson (born December 13, 1996) is an American basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
-Gustafson was drafted in the second round (17th overall) by the Dallas Wings in the 2019 WNBA draft, but was released before the start of the season.
-On June 10, 2019, she was signed again by the team that had previously cut her.
+Megan Elizabeth Gustafson (born December 13, 1996) is a professional basketball player for the Las Vegas Aces of the Women's National Basketball Association (WNBA).
+Born in the United States, she represents Spain at the international level and made her Olympic debut in 2024 playing for Spain at the 2024 Summer Olympics.

+Early life

+Gustafson is from Port Wing, Wisconsin and played for South Shore High School.
+She is the all-time leading scorer in Wisconsin High School Girls Basketball.

+College career

 Gustafson completed her college career with the Iowa Hawkeyes in 2019.
 As a senior, she scored 1000 points that year and won the Honda Sports Award as the nation's top female basketball player.
-On March 15, 2019, ESPN named Gustafson the national player of the year.
-In 2018 and 2019, Gustafson was named the Big Ten Conference Women's Basketball Player of the Year.
-Gustafson is from Port Wing, Wisconsin and played for South Shore High School.

-On January 26, 2020, Iowa retired Gustafson's number 10.
+On 15 March 2019, ESPN named Gustafson the national player of the year.
+In 2018 and 2019, she was named the Big Ten Conference Women's Basketball Player of the Year.
+On January 26, 2020, Iowa retired the number 10 in her honor.

+Professional career

+WNBA

+She was drafted in the second round (17th overall) by the Dallas Wings in the 2019 WNBA draft, but was released before the start of the season.
+On June 10, 2019, Gustafson was signed again by the team.